4cysec/Endpoint-Detection-and-Response/README.md

  <h2>Description</h2>
-In this Project, attacks are simulated using a virtual Windows and Linux machine and the attacks are monitored, detected and blocked using the Endpoint Detection and Response agent called LimaCharlie.<br />
+In this Project, attacks are simulated using a virtual Windows and Linux machine and the attacks are monitored, detected and blocked using the Endpoint Detection and Response agent called LimaCharlie.
+Special Thanks to Eric Capuano.<br />

 <h2>Languages and Utilities Used</h2>